convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/custom-components/theme.md

 ---
 ##### Defines a <i>Theme</i> component.

-This component helps defining the Application's theme.<br/>Ionic is built on top of Sass, which allows us to set some default styles for your application but makes it extremely easy for you to change Ionic defaults.<br/> Double-click on your <i>Theme</i> component to open the editor and modify Ionic defaults : named color variables, fonts, icons...<br/><br/> For more information: <a href='https://ionicframework.com/docs/v3/theming/theming-your-app/' target='_blank'>Theming your Ionic application</a>
+This component helps defining the Application's theme.<br/>Ionic is built on top of Sass, which allows us to set some default styles for your application but makes it extremely easy for you to change Ionic defaults.<br/> Double-click on your <i>Theme</i> component to open the editor and modify Ionic defaults : named color variables, fonts, icons...<br/><br/> For more information: <a href='https://ionicframework.com/docs/theming/basics' target='_blank'>Theming Basics</a>

 Property | Type | Category | Description
 --- | --- | --- | ---